-Heading out west for a week-long tour through the Altai Mountains, our fourth day in Mongolia started with a relatively short (3 hrs) yet surprisingly annoying early morning flight (up at 4 am) to Olgii which set us back considerably in our quest for acclimating to our new time zone.
+Heading out west for a week-long tour through the Altai Mountains after our time in Ulaan Baatar, our fourth day in Mongolia started with a relatively short (3 hrs) yet surprisingly annoying early morning flight (up at 4 am) to Olgii which set us back considerably in our quest for acclimating to our new time zone.
 We were met by our Kazakh Tour organizer, Dosjan, who escorted us to our hotel for the first nighth and, while the name sounded rather exotic – The Tsambaragav Hotel – it really just meant “Green Hotel”, which it indeed was.
 However, it also featured many, many pounds of gold curtains and an shocking amount of gold leaf wallpaper, not to mention a fairly elaborate set of toiletries that, while not offering any soap, did include what was surely some of the worst toilet paper known to man, not one but two combs, and the obligatory 3-pack of condoms (“Romantic Lover Rubber”).

 Located in the far western corner of Mongolia unnervingly close to each of the Chinese, Russian and Kazakhstan borders, Olgii is practically the definition of an outpost town, partially due to the dreary, desolate feel, partially due to the grey, windy weather at the time we happened to be there, and partially due to basically everything else about it.
 It is mostly comprised of low, square, Communist-style buildings, just one paved street (that also happens to boast an actual traffic light, albeit of questionable influence) and for some reason the near-constant keening of circling birds which I want to say were hawks, but deep down suspect were actually vultures.